Frequently Asked Questions

 - And serving as one of our information ambassadors by liking our Facebook posts, re-tweeting items on our Twitter feed or including information about our company on LinkedIn or your company’s blog.

 To (partially) quote the Wizard of Oz, “lions and tigers.”
-During last year’s Oregon wildfires, a large animal rescue group asked us to help find a source to evacuate the wild animals if the need arose.
+During the Oregon wildfires of 2017, a large animal rescue group asked us to help find a source to evacuate the wild animals if the need arose.
 We’re happy to say we were able to line those transportation services up – and even happier to say those services didn’t wind up being necessary.

 Absolutely, although our efforts typically don’t involve end-to-end logistics assistance like they do in the United States.
 We’re available to help with the first-mile, domestic U.S. portion, of international disaster relief and look to our other philanthropic partners to handle the freight forwarding and last-mile portion of these efforts.